 - No coolers may be brought on to the festival grounds.

 - No glass containers can be brought on to the festival grounds.

 - Smoking and vaping are not allowed on the festival grounds.
 (A smoking area just outside will be established depending on whether fire restrictions are in effect.)

 - NO FIREWORKS ARE ALLOWED UNDER ANY CONDITIONS!

 - NO PETS ARE ALLOWED ON THE FESTIVAL GROUNDS EXCEPT SERVICE ANIMALS.
 This rule is strictly enforced.
 More on pet guidelines below.

-- Notice to All High Mountain Hay Fever Patrons: The 2022 edition of the HMHF Bluegrass Festival will abide by Colorado State Statutes regarding the admittance of Service Animals to the venue.
+- Notice to All High Mountain Hay Fever Patrons: The HMHF Bluegrass Festival will abide by Colorado State Statutes regarding the admittance of Service Animals to the venue.
 Only those animals specifically trained to aid a person with a disability are allowed.
 PLEASE HELP US BY LEAVING YOUR PETS AT HOME.

 - Pets will be allowed in a designated section of the camping area only and a surcharge of $10 for each pet will be levied upon arrival.